luickk/MinimalRoboticsPlatform/README.md

 Currently, the interfaces for topics are implemented via Syscalls which isn't very effective, but future versions will support push/pop operations with zero kernel overhead through memory mapping in the user-space.

+#### What kind of data is it for?

+Topics can be used for all kinds of statically sized data.
+Depending on the amount of data per time unit, there a re different methods of retrievals.
+- `waitForTopicUpdate` (which leverages a semaphore) can be used to wait for data in a separate thread.
+- `popFromTopic` could be used to get a unit of the latest(depending on the buffer type) data
+- // todo: a way to stream larger amounts of data efficiently.
+As soon as userspace memory-mapping is implemented, efficient high-bandwith reads of streaming data will be possible

 ### Services

 // todo